Andy Zaltzman: Career

-Stand-up
+Zaltzman started his career in stand-up comedy, before moving into broadcasting and writing.

 Edinburgh Festival Fringe

 Zaltzman first performed at the Edinburgh Festival Fringe in 1999, when he was a finalist in the prestigious So You Think You're Funny new act competition along with Josie Long, Russell Howard and David O'Doherty.

 His debut full-length Edinburgh Fringe show Andy Zaltzman versus the Dog of Doom received a nomination for Best Newcomer at the Perrier Comedy Awards in 2001.

 At the 2004 Edinburgh Festival Fringe Zaltzman began – initially with John Oliver – hosting Political Animal, a stand-up show in which different acts perform political-themed material; Zaltzman has hosted solo since 2006.
 Political Animal later transferred to BBC Radio 4.